Trading startup Robinhood branches out into U.S. checking and savings accounts

-NEW YORK (Reuters) - Commission-free trading startup Robinhood has launched U.S. checking and savings accounts that pay a 3 percent interest rate, broadening the suite of financial products it offers, the company said on Thursday.
+NEW YORK, Dec 13 (Reuters) - Commission-free trading startup Robinhood has launched U.S. checking and savings accounts that pay a 3 percent interest rate, broadening the suite of financial products it offers, the company said on Thursday.

 The accounts, which come with a debit card, will require no minimum balance, will have no monthly fees or deposits requirements and no foreign transactions and overdraft fees, Robinhood said.